paulkernfeld/contiguous-data-in-rust/README.md

 - Fixed length, mutable contents
 - Mutable length and contents

-# Allocation
+## Allocation

-Some solutions can use memory in the data segment of the binary, some solutions can use the memory of the stack, and some need to use memory allocated by an allocator.
+Some solutions can be used in `const`, where the data will live in the data segment of the binary, some solutions can use the memory of the stack, and some need to use memory allocated by an allocator (I'll call this "the heap" although I don't think that it technically has to be a heap).

-## Extend vs. refuse

-When you run out of memory in your contiguous slice, should the data structure figure out a way to get more memory or should it refuse to give you more memory?
-If you want to intentionally use a capped amount of memory, it might be better to refuse to extend the memory.
-This could be useful in embedded programming where you might not have access to an allocator to give you more memory.

 ## Splitting

 There are several ways that you can split contiguous data in Rust.
 Reviewing [References and Borrowing](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) from TRPL might be helpful to understanding this better.
 Since any contiguous data can be turned into a slice, the slice splitting rules generally apply for borrowed data.
 The `bytes` crate provides an interesting way to split owned data.

+## Extend vs. refuse

+When you run out of memory in your contiguous data, should the data structure ask to allocate more memory or should it refuse to give you more memory?
+If you want to intentionally use a capped amount of memory, it might be better to refuse to extend the memory.
+This could be useful in embedded and/or real-time programming.

+## Types

+Most of the solutions below can store any type but there are a couple exceptions.

 # Solutions